hannahmehravari/dissertation/README.md

 Refer to the `.env` file to configure the system setting and ports.

 ## How to Simulate Turbine Control Software
-While the above command are running, in the root directory, run:
+While the above commands are running, in the root directory, run:
 ```
 conda env create --name envname --file=notebooks/environments.yml
 conda activate dissertation